wbarnha/gr-gmuground/README.md

 Winner of the Outstanding ECE Senior Design Project Award for Spring 2020.

 The original project is committed to the [maint-3.8 branch](https://github.com/wbarnha/gr-gmuground/tree/maint-3.8) to see the full scope of the project.
-Future implementations of gr-gmuground are intended to be much cleaner with less linked dependencies to other GR OOT modules.
+Future implementations of gr-gmuground are intended to be much cleaner with less linked dependencies to other GR OOT modules. `maint-3.9` is skipped due to lack of demand.

 # Installation